bartstc/react-simple-online-shop-concept/README.md

 ## Used technologies

-⋅⋅* React & Redux on frontend.
+- React & Redux on frontend.
-⋅⋅* Firebase on backend (storing data and authentication).
+- Firebase on backend (storing data and authentication).

+## Preview

 You can see this app in action. https://react-elegant-store.firebaseapp.com/